22 Facts About Family Matters

 8. JAIMEE FOXWORTH CONTINUED ACTING.
 SORT OF.

 Seven years after getting the boot from Family Matters, Jaimee Foxworth—the actress who played Judy—popped up in a film project ... though it was the kind of film that might make Eddie Winslow blush.
-In 2000, under the screen name Crave, Foxworth began a decade-long career in porn and a downward descent into drug abuse and depression.
+In 2000, under the screen name Crave, Foxworth began working in adult films.
 By 2008, she was Celebrity Rehab-bing it with Dr. Drew.
+These days she's raising her son and working on a book about being a child star.

 9. JAIMEE FOXWORTH WASN’T THE ONLY JUDY.